bevyengine/bevy/CONTRIBUTING.md

   * Trivial PRs can be merged without approvals
   * Relatively uncontroversial PRs can be merged following approval from at least one other community member with appropriate expertise.
   * Controversial PRs are added to a backlog for @cart to address once two maintainers agree that they are ready.
-  * If 45 days elapse without action on a controversial PR (approval, feedback or an explicity request to defer), they can be merged without project lead approval.
+  * If 45 days elapse without action on a controversial PR (approval, feedback or an explicit request to defer), they can be merged without project lead approval.
 * The Bevy org is made up of trusted community contributors: this is a relatively low bar, and org members help triage and maintain the project.
 * Community contributors (this means you!) can freely open issues, submit PRs and review PRs to improve Bevy.
   * As discussed above, community reviews on PRs are incredibly helpful to enable maintainers to merge in uncontroversial PRs in a timely fashion.